PantherXOS/wiki.pantherx.org/Qt-package-guideline.md

 1. `gnu-build-system` : `configure & make & make install`.
 2. `cmake-build-system` : `cmake & make & make install`.
+3. `qt-build-system` : `qmake & make & make install`.
-3. `trivial-build-system` : Every thing should be defined in the package definition.
+4. `trivial-build-system` : Every thing should be defined in the package definition.

-With above descriptions, for packaging a _Qt Application_ For _PantherX_ we should select _1._ or _2._ and customize/replace some steps in guix build system.
+With above descriptions, for packaging a _Qt Application_ For _PantherX_ we should select _1._, _2._ or _3._ and customize/replace some steps in guix build system.

 ## PantherX Specifics